 Halo Infinite will feature the same tight first-person shooting the series is known for, merging it with environments that are much more open this time around.
 The result is the ability for players to approach fire fight scenarios in a way that suits them, choosing to go loud head on or from a more tactical direction.
 Unsurprisingly, this new entry will offer players infinite potential compared to prior games.
+Halo infinite will also harness the power of the Xbox Series X to take immersion and gameplay to the next-gen level.
+4K resolutions and higher framerates all lead to a better gameplay experience.

 Halo Infinite is the planned third and final chapter of the Halo sequel trilogy, known as the “Reclaimer Saga”, and will bring the story of Master Chief to its end.
 As such, developer 343 Studios have focussed on creating a narrative that is “much more human” when compared to, say, Halo 5: Guardians.
-It’s a story 19 years in the making, never looking better thanks to the power of Xbox One.
+It’s a story 19 years in the making, never looking better thanks to the power of Xbox Series X.

 Battling the Covenant with friends is better than doing it alone, so it makes sense for Halo Infinite to support both online co-op play alongside traditional split-screen.
 The latter has been an important component of the experience since the early days of Halo, now returning once again to indicate Halo Infinite’s willingness to pay homage to the past while introducing some new.